40. A Gloomy View from Google Earth: The Waning of a Lovely People

 My friend lamented the fact that the younger people in his village were losing touch with the old ways.
 Their reliance on padi rice as a staple and the products of the local Chinese dry-goods shops had grown.
 The baubles of modernity lured them from the old ways.
 Consequently their skills as trackers, hunters, herbalists, and story-tellers atrophied.
 Caught in limbo between the old way of life and Malaysia’s rapid ascension into the modern world of commerce, the younger generation of Temuan was not adept at either.
 Ten thousand years as slash and burn agrarians and hunter-gatherers leave one ill prepared for a job in the contemporary world.
 Starting work at 7:00A sharp means little to a people who have never had a clock.
 The eight hour shift is incomprehensible to a people who have for millennia eaten, slept, hunted, and socialized in accord with rhythms not of the clock but of the corpus and the forest.
 Dodong had no need for literacy to fully understand all this.
 His innate intelligence and sense of place told him all he needed to know.

-And now, over forty years later, I can with the click of a computer mouse, look down on the world I once briefly shared with Dodong.
+And now, over forty years later, the click of a computer mouse allows me to look down on the world I once briefly shared with Dodong.
 Except, of course, that world is gone.
 Granted, I can find a place called Berenang, but it is unrecognizable to me.
 Gone is the beautiful valley.
 Nowhere do I see a tiny village of stilted, palm-thatched huts; the lovely kampong houses of the Malay rice farmers.
 Gone is the smoke from the cooking fires, gently rising into the still, humid air.
 Nowhere do I see evidence of a gentle people, a happy people, a people wedded to their forest home.

 I do see the cities of Kajang and Seremban swollen to ten times the size they were when my Temuan teachers and I trod the forest lying between them.
 Instead of jungle, I now see oil palm plantations, factories, golf courses, a new international airport, expressways and cloverleaves where none existed.
 What has happened to Dodong?
 He was old enough when I knew him to relate frightening stories of the Japanese soldiers who invaded his rainforest home in 1941.
 He likely now rests with his ancestors as do Oha, Selopang, and Pakok.
 What has become of their children, their grandchildren?
 Have they been able to assimilate themselves into modern Malaysia or do they languish still in the netherworld of lost traditions, lost identity?